AmpersandTarski/prototype-frontend/docs/definition_of_done.md

 This activity acts as an alternative for the more formally defined Definition of Ready, as we currently have no Definition of Ready.

-## Developer tested
+## Manually tested

-This means that the developer has performed his/her own testing, manually.
-Optionally the peer reviewer(s) can also have performed tests.
+This means that the developer has performed his/her own testing manually.
+Optionally the peer reviewer(s) can also have performed such tests.

 ### Documentation partially updated means that existing documentation has been updated